Jaouan/graphql-client-side-first-level-federation/README.md

 # 🧪 POC - Client-side GraphQL "First-Level Federation"

 > [!WARNING]
 > This project is a Proof-Of-Concept.
 It is intended only for evaluation purposes.
+Definitly do not try this at home.

 A single hook with a unique GraphQL query that fetch data from multiple GraphQL APIs.
 Each first-level field has its own source.